-- All staff have an awareness of and are supported to follow the principles set out in "Working Together to Safeguard Children 2018" and "What to do if you're worried a child is being abused", which are available for parents. - All staff have received Prevent Duty training and Safeguarding Children training and receive regular updates on safeguarding at least annually.
-All staff have an up-todate knowledge of safeguarding issues, are alert to potential indicators and signs and symptoms of: - emotional abuse
+- All staff have an awareness of and are supported to follow the principles set out in

+"Working Together to Safeguard Children 2018" and "What to do if you're worried a child is

+being abused", which are available for parents on the website.

+- All staff have received Prevent Duty training and Safeguarding Children training and receive regular updates on safeguarding at least annually.
+All staff have an up-to-date knowledge of safeguarding issues, are alert to potential indicators and signs and symptoms of:

+- emotional abuse

-- physical abuse
+- o physical abuse

-- sexual abuse
+- o sexual abuse

-- o neglect
+- neglect

-- inappropriate staff behaviour
+- o inappropriate staff behaviour

 - All staff are aware of the 'hidden harm' agenda concerning factors affecting parental capacity and risk such as:

 - o drug and/or alcohol problems

-- mental or physical illness
+- o mental or physical illness

 - learning disability

 - social exclusion

 - domestic violence

-- o honour-based violence
+- honour-based violence

-- o forced marriage
+- forced marriage

-- radicalisation
+- o radicalisation

 - human trafficking